 Staying hydrated is all about flushing out toxins.
 If you can’t cleanse yourself with water, then the body will find a way.
 This could result in acne, not just on your face, but in other parts of your body, too.
 Your skin needs to stay moisturized or else it’ll cause the oil glands to work overtime.

 You’ve probably heard someone say that drinking water helps curb hunger.
-Well it’s because your body gets mixed signals on hunger.
+Well, it’s because your body gets mixed signals on hunger.
 When you’re thirsty, the body can also mistake it for hunger because it makes it harder for organs like your liver to function.
-The liver needs water to release glycogen and other components of of your energy stores so without it, you’d start getting food cravings according to experts.
+The liver needs water to release glycogen and other components of your energy stores so without it, you’d start getting food cravings according to experts.
 Glycogen typically requires water and glucose, which explains why you’re more likely to get sweet cravings more than any other.

 Your brain consists of a lot of water, and the cells need the proper amount in order to function efficiently.
-Naturally, your brain is one of the first to react when you’re dehydrated.
+Naturally, your brain is one of the first to react when you’re thirsty or dehydrated.
 It’ll send you early warnings like headaches but if it continues, it can impair your short-term memory functions.
 It messes with your focus and makes it harder to do simple tasks.
 You’ll also be more unnecessarily irritated throughout the whole day.

 If you have trouble passing poop, then it probably means you haven’t been drinking.
 The large intestine absorbs water from your food waste when you’re dehydrated, and this leads to hard stool.
 Water in the digestive tract helps soften stool and make it easier to pass.
 It doesn’t really cure constipation, but it’ll lessen the chances of it happening.